ilealm/city_explorer_api/README.md

 Actual time needed to complete: 40

 # Number and name of feature: Lab07 cards 1
 Estimate of time needed to complete: 30m
 Start time: 10:00

 Finish time: 10:10

 Actual time needed to complete: 10m

+# Number and name of feature: Lab07 cards 2
+Estimate of time needed to complete: 1.30m
+Start time: 10:15

+Finish time: 11:30

+Actual time needed to complete: 45m

+# Number and name of feature: Lab07 cards 3